Stephwalt04/Stephwalt04/README.md

 # Hi there! 👋

-I'm Kolawole Dolapo, glad to have you here.
+I'm Dolapo Kolawole, glad to have you here.

 ## About Me
 I am a full stack developer that has worked on several projects, and I am looking to collaborate with you.